drNoob13/batteryimprove/README.md

 Greetings,

 This is the second part of the power saving / laptop cooldown methods based on dynamic frequency down-scaling with Intel p_state.
-Here is the link to the first part: https://www.reddit.com/r/linux/comments/9nv46i/underclocking_highend_mobile_cpus_for_cooler/
+Link to the [first part](https://www.reddit.com/r/linux/comments/9nv46i/underclocking_highend_mobile_cpus_for_cooler/)

 # Preface
    ---------

 I decided to grab a mobile workstation for my computer vision work.
-The laptop I bought has worked great; however, its battery life is shamefully low (spec: 4-cell 55Wh).
-Everytime the laptop ran without AC plugged, the battery drained like a waterfall (and the CPU was hot and kept throttling as hell).
+The laptop I bought has worked great; however, its battery capacity is shamefully low (4-cell 55Wh).
+Everytime the laptop ran without an AC plugged, the battery drained like a waterfall (and the CPU was hot and kept throttling as hell).
 My current travel scheulde only makes it worse.
 It was so annoying to the point that I decided to do something to make it better.
-This post is the result of my little research.
+In this post, I share some results of my little research.

-This post introduces a combined method to extend battery life of high-end laptops with 6-core or 9-core Intel CPUs, plus an automated method for keeping laptop cool.
-The method sets the peformance under AC/batter by Intel p_state and uses TLP as a frontend.
+This post discusses a combined method to extend battery life of high-end laptops with 6-core or 9-core Intel CPUs, plus an automated method for keeping the laptops cool.
+The method sets CPU peformance differently depending on the power source (AC or battery) and uses TLP as a frontend.

-Test Spec
+#### Test Spec
 ```
 OS: Ubuntu 18.04.1 LTS x86_64
 Host: Oryx Pro oryp4